ciglenecki/lumen-audio/README.md

   - run experiments in both cases
 - [ ] reserach the BEATs model and incorporate it to the existing training structure as fast as possible so we get concrete results.
 BEATs links are down below.
 - [ ] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change
+- [ ] Label smoothing.
+We used label smoothing to account for noisy annotations and absence of birds in “unlucky” 30sec crops.

 Matej: